shadcn-ui/alpine-registry/README.md

 ## Development

-Clone the repository, then install the dependencies and run the development server.
+Clone the repository, clone the .env.example and rename it to .env.local, then install the dependencies and run the development server.

 ```bash
 pnpm install